GEICO Diminished Value Claim in Georgia

 If they push back, ask them to provide a detailed breakdown of how they calculated their offer.
 Often, their methods won’t stand up to the specific, real-world data you’ve presented.
 Don’t be afraid to go back and forth a few times.
 However, if you feel like you’re hitting a wall or the process is becoming too stressful, it may be time to get professional help.
 An experienced attorney can take over the negotiation for you.
 If you need support, you can always contact us for guidance.

-Unclear Evaluation Methods
+Unclear Valuation Methods

 Avoid These Common Claim-Killing Mistakes